DevSecOpsSamples/eks-gpu-autoscaling/README.md

  *  gpu-api or your application should be deployed as a K8s Service.

-3. How to check PromQL log?
+3. How to check PromQL logs?

  *  You can see access log of /api/v1/query API with `logLevel: 6`.
 Refer to the [CustomMetric.md](./CustomMetric.md) page.